Vengeance on Varos: Production

-This story was written as a replacement for a serial called Song of the Space Whale by comics writer Pat Mills, which was originally scheduled to be in season 20, before finally being cancelled.
-Working titles for this story included Domain and Planet of Fear (the latter being vetoed for being too similar to the previous season's Planet of Fire).

-The story was first written for the 1982 season, but was repeatedly pushed back and re-written.
-In its final draft, the story had a number of comedic sequences, most of which wound up being cut, and one of which, the acid bath sequence, was played seriously.
-The result was that the final story was much darker than originally intended.
-The more grim acid bath sequence was much criticised for its tone and for the Doctor's flippant remark at the end of the scene.
+Vengeance on Varos, was originally developed as a story including the Fifth Doctor, Nyssa, and Tegan Jovanka.
+However, over the course of development all three characters departed the series and it was retooled to feature the new Doctor and companion.

+Filming

+Vengeance on Varos was directed by Ron Jones.
+In his 1986 interview with Starburst, script editor Eric Saward said he thought this story was "poorly directed".

 During the first recording of the noose execution scene, part of the set collapsed under the weight of the actors.
-Fortunately, this did not happen when Baker and Connery actually had their necks in the nooses (although in that case, for safety reasons the nooses were not actually tied up).
+Fortunately, this did not happen when Baker and Connery actually had their necks in the nooses (although, for safety the nooses were not actually tied up).

-In his 1986 interview for Starburst, script editor Eric Saward said he thought this story was "poorly directed".

-Cast notes
+Casting

-Jason Connery (Jondar) is the son of actor Sean Connery.
-Martin Jarvis makes a guest appearance as the beleaguered Governor of Varos; he had previously appeared in the series in a story in each of the previous two decades: The Web Planet (1965) and Invasion of the Dinosaurs (1974).
-Subsequent to Vengeance On Varos, Jarvis as a different character reunited with Colin Baker in the Big Finish story Jubilee.
+Jason Connery, son of actor Sean Connery, appears as Jondar.
+Martin Jarvis features as the beleaguered Governor of Varos; he had previously appeared in the series in a story in each of the previous two decades: The Web Planet (1965) and Invasion of the Dinosaurs (1974).

-After Jubilee, Jarvis appeared in the Torchwood BBC radio play The Devil and Miss Carew.

-Nabil Shaban features as Sil, who would return in the next season's The Trial of a Time Lord.
 Stephen Yardley (Arak) previously played Sevrin in Genesis of the Daleks (1975).
-Owen Teale (Maldak) later appeared as Evan Sherman in the Torchwood episode "Countrycide" (2006).
-He also played Hayton in the audio play The Mind's Eye.
+Owen Teale (Maldak) later appeared as Evan Sherman in the Torchwood episode "Countrycide" (2006) and also played Hayton in the audio play The Mind's Eye.

-Sheila Reid later played Clara Oswald's Gran in "The Time of the Doctor" (2013) and "Dark Water" (2014).
+Sheila Reid later played Clara Oswald's Grandmother in "The Time of the Doctor" (2013) and "Dark Water" (2014).

+Nabil Shaban makes his debut as Sil.
+He would reprise the role in Mindwarp during the following season, which also introduces his home planet of Thoros Beta as well as other of his race.

-Broadcast and reception
+Broadcast

+Vengeance on Varos was released in two parts, released one week apart.
+"Part One" was viewed by 7.2 million viewers, the following part was viewed by 200 thousand less.

+The international releases of the serial were split into four 25 minute episodes.
+The New Zealand release was heavily censored with over eight minutes of content being cut.
+The four part version was later aired on UK Gold.